 The world is seeing a significant transformation in the way people buy and consume food.
-Modern consumers are more likely to order fast food while sitting at home watching Tiger King on Netflix than they are to cook.
+Modern consumers are more likely to order fast food while sitting at home watching Bridgerton on Netflix than they are to cook.

-• Restaurant-to-consumer delivery, which is what Dominoes Pizza does.
+Restaurant-to-consumer delivery, which is what Domino’s Pizza does.

-• Platform-to-consumer delivery, which is what Uber Eats, Deliveroo, Just Eat & Uber Eats and similar on-demand food delivery businesses offer.
+Platform-to-consumer delivery, which is what Uber Eats, Deliveroo & Just Eat and similar on-demand food delivery businesses offer.

 I have always thought that with the rapid pace of acquisitions that maybe this industry is slowing down, but I think this is a race to gobble up market share before another phase of growth.
 Consumers are time-poor, and they are prioritising time more so than ever.

 The online food delivery market seems to be going through an exciting period at the moment, with several deals being made by some of the most prominent players in the industry.
-The notable recent deals include JustEat and Takeaway.com’s merger, Deliveroo’s acquisition of Cultivate, Zomato buys Uber Eats India and DoorDash’s purchase of Caviar.
+Notable recent deals include JustEat and Takeaway.com’s merger, Deliveroo’s acquisition of Cultivate, Zomato buying Uber Eats India and DoorDash’s purchase of Caviar.

 All deals are very different in nature, all could prove to have a bearing on each other in the long run.